-Kate is an independent photo and video journalist, documentary filmmaker, and photographer.
-She is also a BBC Travel contributor and speaks globally at universities, conferences, and corporations on topics ranging from ethics in media to human rights issues.
+Kate is a photo and video journalist, documentary filmmaker, writer, and producer.
+She is also a BBC Travel Features Correspondent and speaks globally at universities, conferences, and corporations on topics ranging from ethics in media to human rights issues.
 Kate is known for her nostalgic, evocative imagery, capturing both the beauty and complexity of our shared humanity.
 Born and raised in New York, Kate currently resides in Canada and is available for covering assignments worldwide.

 What Kate loves most is exploring off-the-beaten path places with her camera.
 She has a knack for uncovering hidden stories and has a unique ability to connect with individuals from all walks of life.
 Her most notable work is her independent photo and video journalism on the Herero and Nama genocide of southern Africa, which was picked up by BBC News and BBC Travel.
 She is grateful for the BBC platform in elevating the voices of communities long waiting to share their deeply important stories.

 As a contributor with BBC Travel, Kate shares their mission of making people "fall in love with the world."
-In 2019, her photo essay and documentary short about the Fair Circles of Namibia placed her on the "Best of BBC Travel 2019."
+In 2019, her photo essay and documentary short about the Fairy Circles of Namibia placed her on the "Best of BBC Travel 2019."
 In 2020, her video on the Africans Who Wear Victorian Petticoats was one of a select few to win the Lowell Thomas award for Best Travel Video through the Society of American Travel Writers.
 In 2021 she was selected as a video contributor to BBC Travel's "50 Reasons to Love the World" campaign with Delta Airlines.

 Through her work, Kate wishes to continue to share the beauty, complexity, and synchronicity of our shared planet.